JelteF/derive_more/impl/doc/add.md

 ## Structs

 The derived `Add` implementation will allow two structs of the same type to be added together.
-This is done by adding their respective fields together and creating a new struct with those values.
+This is done by `Add`ing their respective fields together and creating a new struct with those values.

 ```rust